vaemavric/Projects/README.md

-This is the respository for my code, do with it what you will
+This is the respository for my coding projects.